 Where to begin: Free exploration with print-making

-Encourage kids to make prints with their hands and feet.
-Give them plastic animal toys, too, and show them how to make impressions with their feet.
+Then encourage kids to make prints with their hands and feet.
+You can give them plastic animal toys, too, and show them how to make impressions.

-If you want to use paint and paper, be sure to sample the paint first.
-Some finger paints are too thick to leave behind clean impressions.
-On the other hand, poster paints may be too runny for younger kids to control.
+If you want to use paint and paper, I recommend that you test things out first.
+Finger paints can be too thick to leave behind clean impressions, and some poster paints may be too runny for younger kids to control.
 One solution is to make a stamp pad by soaking a sponge in nontoxic poster paint.

 Wet sand is fun, too.
 But it can be hard to see prints if the sun is directly overhead, so if you want to work outdoors you might try timing your activities for the morning or late afternoon.

-If you plan to work with dirt, bring a little water and a spatula to prepare the surface, making it damp and smooth.
+And if you plan to work with dirt?
+Bring a little water and a spatula to prepare the surface, making it damp and smooth.

 Questions to ask